E-Mail Tony@lathes.co.uk

 Machine Tool Manuals Machine Tool Catalogues Belts

-Select Lathe by Lin Huan
+"Select" & "David" Lathes by Lin Huan

 - a developed copy of the South Bend 9-inch -

-Constructed with bed, feet and chip tray cast as-one (and originally supplied on a pair of stout, cast-iron legs) the Select was very heavily built, though the lack of capacity between centres - most 9-inch South Bend lathes offered rather more - must have reduced its appeal.
-With its rigid, box-like construction and roller-bearing supported spindle, the headstock would appear to have been an improvement on the original - unfortunately the designer unaccountably chose to use the earliest form of 9-inch tumble-reverse mechanism, one that required a bolt to be slackened before the leadscrew drive could be put into neutral or reversed.
+Constructed with bed, feet and chip tray cast as-one (and originally supplied on a pair of stout, cast-iron legs) the Select was very heavily built, though the lack of capacity between centres - most 9-inch South Bend lathes offered rather more - must have hindered its appeal.
+With its rigid, box-like construction and taper roller-bearing supported spindle, the headstock would appear to have been an improvement on the original - unfortunately the designer unaccountably chose to use the earliest form of 9-inch tumble-reverse mechanism, one that required a bolt to be slackened before the leadscrew drive could be put into neutral or reversed.
 12 spindle speeds were provided, from a rather fast bottom speed of 90 (that would have made screwcutting awkward for a beginner) to a usefully high 1800 r.p.m.
 For a Far Eastern belt-drive lathe of the period the high top speed was distinctly unusual, and probably allowed for by the use of grease-packed bearings.

 Presumably fitted with an internal arrangement identical to the original, the screwcutting gearbox took it's drive from a train of changewheels carried on a single instead of double-slot bracket.
 Although that part of the bed near the headstock was cut away to form a slight gap, the rest of the lathe - the complete carriage and rather Boxford-like No. 2 Morse taper tailstock - conformed to standard South Bend practice.
 Push-button electrical switch gear was built neatly into a housing on the front edge of the chip tray and a capacitor-start 1-phase motor appears to have been part of the standard equipment.

-If any reader has a Select lathe, or any knowledge about their production, the writer would be interested to hear from you
+If any reader has a Select lathe, or any knowledge about their production, the writer would be interested to hear from you..

-Links to South Bend 9-inch clones here
+Links to other South Bend 9-inch clones here